-Writer, pro-wrestling referee, DJ, perfumed ponce, gadabout, gentleman adventurer, shambles.
+Writer, pro-wrestling referee, angry vegetarian, DJ, perfumed ponce, gadabout, gentleman adventurer, shambles.

 This time, Carl Jung’s enormous, beautiful, incredible Red Book, his experiment with the unconscious, with the occult, with the collective unconscious and with active imagination.